mmmmosca/LOON/README.md

 ### With npm

-If you want to use the given JSON compiler made in JavaScript, you can install it with this command:
+If you want to use the given JSON parser made in JavaScript, you can install it with this command:

 `npm install -g loon-parser`